rjbultitude/freqi/README.md

 `startFreq` can be a frequency in Hz, such as `440` (for the note A) or a relative frequency such `1` which is useful for playing back audio files, such as MP3s or OGGs, where `1` is the original playback rate.
 440 is the default value.

+**NEW**
+Freqi now supports Just Intonation tuning systems.
+By default it will use equal temperament, but to use a Just tuning system set the `mode` to one of the following:
+* `pythagorean`
+* `fiveLimit`
+* `diatonic`
+* `diatonicIndian`
+* `twentyTwoShrutis`
+Once in one of these modes most other conig params will have no effect as they are fixed scale systems.

+**Optional Params**
-Optionally, you can pass in a custom number of semitones.
+You can pass in a custom number of semitones.
 The default is `12`, a western chromatic scale, but you could pass in 19 for a non-western scale - this can produce very interesting results!

 If you are using **Freqi** to generate multiple sequences of notes you can offset the root note using the `rootNote` property.
 A value of `2` for example will pitch the provided intervals up by two semitones.